MTM 18+ Methodology

 Completes

 The English MTM 18+ covers all regions of Canada, including the Territories.
-Ad Hoc Research conducted 4,302 English-language surveys by telephone, including 1,714 with CPO respondents, between September 20 to December 16, 2022.
+Forum Research conducted 2,411 English-language surveys by telephone, including 1,622 with CPO respondents, between April 2 to June 24, 2025.
 Respondents from the Northern Territories are reached through a mixed methodology approach of telephone and panel in order to maximize our sample size in this hard to reach region.

 Total